amchelle/amchelle.github.io/_posts/2023-01-30-sourdough-cinnamon-raisin-bread.md

 ### 9. Proof (second rise)

-Cover with a damp dishtowel and let sit for about 4 hours.
+Cover with a damp dish towel and let sit for about 4 hours.
 The dough will have risen well above the rim of the loaf pan.
 If you poke the dough, it should very slowly rise back.
 If you don't properly proof at this stage, your finished loaf will tear on the sides and break its shape.
 This stage ranges anywhere from 2 to 6 hours.
 The number one issue with this loaf is not letting it proof long enough.

 |                                            |                                          |
 | ------------------------------------------ | ---------------------------------------- | -------------------------------------- |